Tagggar/Firefox-Alpha/README.md

 </h3>
 </div>

-### Simple and minimal Firefox configuration with zero buttons for simplicity and intuitive gesture controls. ⚡Fast and light
+### Fast and minimal Firefox configuration with zero buttons, for simplicity and intuitive gesture controls.

 ### Features: